Mac-DevOSYandex/ionic-multi-level-routing-example/README.md

 # Ionic Multi-level Routing Example

 This example is purely to demo multi-level routing of the Ionic Framework and Angular Router with Lazy Loading components/pages.
-In a real application guards would be used to load and activate certain routes accordingly.
+In a real application guards would be used to load, activate & deactivate certain routes accordingly.

 **The about page Ionic Conference, alas...**